JanLikar/envrun/README.md

     envrun "ls -a | sort"

-### envrun.toml file
+### .envrun.toml file

-Envrun starts searching for a envrun.toml file in the current working directory, checking parent directories if no envrun.toml file is found.
+Envrun starts searching for a .envrun.toml file in the current working directory, checking parent directories if no .envrun.toml file is found.

 Variables are namespaced using the following convention: